robotframework/robotframework-RFCP-syllabus/basics.md

 #### Inline IF

-An alternative is using _inline_ `IF` syntax, where the statement to execute follows the `IF` marker and condition directly, and no `END` marker is needed.
+The _inline_ `IF` syntax can be used for short evaluations, where the statement to execute follows the `IF` marker and condition directly, and no `END` marker is needed.
 This can be used if there is a need to execute only a single statement.
 The `ELSE` and `ELSE IF` statements are also supported.
 [[User Guide: Inline if][UG Inline if]]